 12. Communication with parents and children using technology

 Staff should adhere to other school policies, including those regarding communication with parents and carers.
+The Online Safety Policy and the Acceptable Use Policy have been provided for all staff.

 Phone Calls Home